d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 # Concise Implementation of Recurrent Neural Networks
 :label:`sec_rnn-concise`

-While :numref:`sec_rnn_scratch` was instructive to see how RNNs are implemented, this is not convenient or fast.
+While :numref:`sec_rnn-scratch` was instructive to see how RNNs are implemented, this is not convenient or fast.
 This section will show how to implement the same language model more efficiently using functions provided by high-level APIs